 Remember that wherever you end up in Asia, there are plenty of serviced apartments where you can recover from your adventures.
 Whether you rent by the day, week, or month, there’s a furnished apartment rental out there that will match your budget.
 With over 1,000 units spread across Asia, there’s one with your name on it.

 Now that we have gotten that suggestion off our chest, let’s get talking about the top cultural highlights you won’t want to miss on a trip to Asia.

 Of all the cultural attractions in Asia, Angkor Wat in Cambodia stands tall above the rest.
 Siting on over 402 acres of land, the temples, buildings, and ruins which make up this site constitute the largest religious monument ever built.

-Originally a Hindu center of worship when it was erected in the 1100s, it became Buddhist towards the end of the 12th century.
-When visiting, you will have the option of buying a one, three, or seven day pass.
-We suggest the three day pass, as it will allow you to see everything interesting without rushing around in the heat.
+Originally, a Hindu center of worship when it was erected in the 1100s, it became Buddhist towards the end of the 12th century.
+When visiting Angkor Wat, you will have the option of buying a one, three, or seven day pass.
+We suggest the three-day pass, as it allows you to see everything interesting without rushing around in the heat.

 2) Sensoji Temple